ResearchSoftwareInstitute/xDCIShare/deploy/README.md

 obtain a password and store it in `deploy/.vault-key` in order for files to be unencrypted.
 Contact another developer or check the Keybase channels.

+This requires that you have ansible installed (v2.3+).

 Provisioning
 ------------